MarkShinozaki/CPTS321/BankingApplication/Readme.md

 > [!NOTE]
-> I Started this project really late and had to rush to turn it in, obviously this is not an ideal situation and I would make sure to give yourself a lot of time to fully work through this Final Exam/Project .
+> I started this project really late and had to rush to turn it in, obviously this is not an ideal situation and I would make sure to give yourself a lot of time to fully work through this Final Exam/Project .

 > [!IMPORTANT]